 The common terrycloth towel doesn’t work for curly hair.
 The fibers of the terrycloth towel can affect your hair cuticles causing it to frizz.
 You can avoid being a frizzy monster by using a cotton T-shirt or microfiber towel to dry your hair.
 Make sure that you do not twist or pull your wet hair.
 Gently squeeze out excess water then pat your hair dry with the microfiber cloth.
 You’ll notice that it makes a difference in the appearance of your hair.

 Swimming in a pool or in the ocean can damage your hair.
-Salt water is very drying, and the chemicals in a swimming pool will wreak havoc on your curls.
+Saltwater is very drying, and the chemicals in a swimming pool will wreak havoc on your curls.
 The sun, the heat, and the water all combine to cause an adverse effect on your hair.
 Now, don’t worry if you really want to go swimming.
-What you can do is cover your hair strands with leave in conditioner.
+What you can do is cover your hair strands with a leave-in conditioner.
 This will act as a protective barrier between the water and your hair.

 Heat styling can damage any hair type, but working with an already fragile hair type like curls makes it even more difficult.
 Yes, blow dryer diffusers and hair curlers are convenient tools to use, but try to limit their use to special occasions.
 Daily styling with heat can cause breakage and damage to curly hair.
 Air drying is the best choice for day-to-day styling.
 If you really need to use a blow dryer, use a diffuser so that the heat is distributed evenly.
 The diffuser will allow you to dry your hair without affecting the curl pattern.
 Direct heat will just damage the strands and make your hair a puffy, frizzy nightmare.